Skip to content

 After a few years of working well together, Eliza and Sue decided to set up a delivery business.
 Eliza made the larger financial investment while Sue ran it on the days she was not working as Office Manager.

 A month later, Sue fell pregnant but she was afraid to tell Eliza.
 After several weeks, she realised that she had no choice but to announce her news.
 Although on one level Eliza was pleased for Sue, Eliza made a number of apparently innocent remarks about how her business would be in trouble if all employees became pregnant.
-Eliza also told Sue that she regretted having invested into their deliveries business and felt like she had wasted her money.
+Eliza also told Sue that she regretted having invested in their delivery business and felt like she had wasted her money.

 Their friendship remained quite positive – they continued to meet up outside of work and Eliza even went shopping for baby clothes with Sue.
 However, things were not quite the same at work.